-We are committed to supporting the armed forces personnel and veterans as part of the Armed Forces Covenant, a scheme which encourages understanding and awareness of the issues affecting veterans and their families within the local community, and promotes better help and support for existing and ex-Armed Forces personnel and their families.
+We are committed to supporting the armed forces personnel and veterans as part of the Armed Forces Covenant, a scheme which encourages understanding and awareness of the issues affecting veterans and their families within the local community.
+It also promotes better help and support for existing and ex-Armed Forces personnel and their families.

 Signing the Pledge

 On 8 April 2014, Hinckley & Bosworth Borough Council pledged support for its local armed forces community through the signing of a covenant.
 Representatives of the Ministry of Defence and voluntary sectors from the civilian community of Leicestershire joined representatives from the armed forces community in Leicestershire to sign the covenant.
+A copy of this signed covenant is available on request.
 The covenant was subsequently refreshed in January 2021.